ebu/ebu-tt-live-toolkit/docs/source/configurator.rst

    ├─rotating_buf : Rotating buffer size.
 This will keep the last N number of files created in the folder or all if 0, default 0
    ├─suppress_manifest : Whether to suppress writing of a manifest file (e.g. for EBU-TT-D output).
 Default False ├─message_filename_pattern : File name pattern for message documents or EBU-TT-D documents.
 It can contain {sequence_identifier} and {counter} format parameters, default "{sequence_identifier}_msg_{counter}.xml"
+   ├─begin_count : value of zeroth {counter} format value: first output file will use this plus 1 - note that ebuttd-encoder can override this.
    └─filename_pattern : File name pattern for EBU-TT-Live documents.
 It needs to contain {counter} format parameter, which will be populated with the sequence number.
 Default "{sequence_identifier}_{counter}.xml"

    type="websocket"